AdobeDocs/experience-manager-learn.en/help/foundation/security/understand-cross-origin-resource-sharing.md

 #### [!UICONTROL Exposed Headers]

 * `"exposedheaders" <header>`
 * List of header parameters indicating response headers that browsers are allowed to access.
+For CORS requests (not pre-flight), if not empty these values are copied into the `Access-Control-Expose-Headers` response header.
+The values in the list (header names) are then made accessible to the browser; without it, those headers are not readable by the browser.

 #### [!UICONTROL Maximum Age]